-Did you know that people with high myopia tend to develop cataract and glaucoma at earlier onset in adulthood?
-High myopia also increases risk of retinal tears, holes and retinal detachment.
+Did you know that people with high myopia tend to develop cataract and glaucoma at an earlier onset in adulthood?
+High myopia also increases the risk of retinal tears, holes and retinal detachment.
 Moreover, people with high myopia have increased risk of epiretinal membranes, macular holes, bleeding in the retina and macular schisis (or splitting of the retinal layers) later in life.
 All these conditions require surgical treatment.

 What are the treatments for myopia?

 Short-sightedness can be corrected through eyeglasses, contact lenses, or refractive surgery.
-Here at Asia Retina, we believe in focussing on prevention of myopia in our children so as to avoid eye diseases in future.
+Here at Asia Retina, we believe in focussing on the prevention of myopia in our children so as to avoid eye diseases in future.

 Your best chance to control myopia is to catch it as early as possible.
-Once you notice your child having difficulty seeing the blackboards at school, trying to sit close to the television whenever he is watching, or hear him complain about headache often, book an appointment immediately with your ophthalmologist for an eye exam.
+Once you notice your child having difficulty seeing the blackboards at school, trying to sit close to the television whenever he is watching or hear him complain about headache often, book an appointment immediately with your ophthalmologist for an eye exam.

 Furthermore, encourage your child to spend more time doing outdoor physical activities rather than playing the computer.
 Studies show that spending more time outdoors helps reduce the risk or slow the progression of myopia in children.